Senior Data Scientist

 - Customer Segmentation

 If your skills section is like a “preview” telling recruiters what to expect, then your experience section is the main event!
-Your experience shows how you apply your technical abilities in creative ways to benefit the company.
+Your experience shows how you apply your abilities, like customer segmentation, in creative ways to benefit the company’s strategies and revenue.

-Recruiters want to see a strong advancement trend throughout your resume since you’re in a senior role.
-They also want to see that you’ve left a significant and positive impact along the way!
+Recruiters also want to see a strong advancement trend throughout a senior data scientist’s resume.
+They also want to see that you’ve left a significant and positive impact through your data usage and informed strategy along the way!

-It’s crucial for you to measure that impact with quantifiable data, too–just like you’d verify success metrics on the job.
+It’s crucial to measure your impact with quantifiable data, too—just like you’d verify success metrics on the job.

 Here are a few examples: